redox-os/website/content/news/this-month-251031.md

 - (build) Wildan Mubarok implemented parallel recipe source fetch and compilation
 - (build) Wildan Mubarok implemented the `make push` command to install recipe packages with new changes in an existing Redox image for faster testing
 - (build) Wildan Mubarok implemented the `remote` Cookbook template to allow recipes to use pre-compiled library objects downloaded from Redox package server
+- (build) Wildan Mubarok implemented a way to disable the recipe source update from filesystem configuration (`recipe-name = "local"`) to easily avoid upstream breaking changes in local development
 - (build) Wildan Mubarok implemented offline mode in the installer when remote packages aren't used
+- (build) Wildan Mubarok implemented a filesystem configuration recipe and recipe dependency tree to help the investigation of problems and bugs (`make tree` command)
 - (build) Jeremy Soller implemented the `make mount_live` command to mount the ISO file (live disk)
-- (build) Timmy Douglas updated the Podman container image reference to use a fully qualified domain name
+- (build) Timmy Douglas updated the Podman container image reference to use a fully qualified domain name and improve compatibility
 - (build) Ribbon added a [filesystem configuration for testing](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/config/tests.toml)

 ## Testing Improvements